-The last word in rugged and judder-free binoculars are pricey, but scream quality
+The last word in rugged and judder-free binoculars are pricey but scream quality

 Weighing just a few kilos and easy enough to slip into your hand baggage, these binoculars from Canon will massively improve your next safari and your next stargazing session.
-Cheap they are not, but Canon’s image stabilisation system – which had been around a few years – gets rid of blur at the touch of a button.
+Cheap they are not, but Canon’s image stabilization system – which had been around for a few years – gets rid of blur at the touch of a button.

-There are only three downsides to this clever system; it’s battery driven, which makes the binoculars heavier than most, they cost an awful lot of money, and the eyecups are poor given the price (they keep falling off!).
-However, if only is no issue, I would recommend them because as well as being fabulous, they’re also easy to travel with.
+There are only three downsides to this clever system; it’s battery-driven, which makes the binoculars heavier than most, they cost an awful lot of money, and the eyecups are poor given the price (they keep falling off!).
+However, if money is no issue, I would recommend them because as well as being fabulous, they’re also easy to travel with.
 I took them to icy Finland and the wet Faroe Islands – for a solar eclipse, no less – without any problems.
 The soft case – which comes with a comfy, padded neck strap – is excellent, too.

 Bigger models in the range include 18×50 IS (£1,630) and 15×50 IS (£1,389), while models smaller – and, therefore, guaranteed travel-friendly, than our review sample comprise the 12×36 IS II (£899), 10×30 IS (£525) and 8×25 IS (£399).